SELab-2/OSOC-6/backend/README.md

 ```java
 @JsonIgnore @RestResource(exported = false)
 ```
-A field with this annotation will not be export to the JSON representation of the entity.
+A field with this annotation will not be exported to the JSON representation of the entity.

 ```java
 @ReadOnlyProperty